Prag8855/aab/content/guides/german-visa-health-insurance.md

 [HanseMerkur's Visa Plus travel insurance](/out/hansemerkur-travel) works well for a Schengen visa application.

+[If you don't need a visa to visit Germany](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148), you don't need travel insurance, but it's still good to have.

 ### For a National Visa

 To apply for a [[National Visa]], you need **[public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance)**.
 When you start working in Germany, you must switch to public or private health insurance.